nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `HouR` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add an employee**

 **MSS**

+1. User requests to add a specific person
+2. HouR adds the person to the list of employees

+    Use case ends.

+**Extensions**

+* 1a.
+The employee to be added already exists in the list.
+    * 1a1.
+HouR shows an error message.

+  Use case ends.

+**Use case: Delete an employee**

+**MSS**

-1. User requests to list persons
+1. User requests to list employees
-2. AddressBook shows a list of persons
+2. HouR shows a list of employees
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific employee in the list
-4. AddressBook deletes the person
+4. HouR deletes the employee

     Use case ends.